Problem Package Format

 Name

 The name of the problem in each language for which a problem statement exists.
-If there are statements in more than one language, the name field must be a map with the language codes as keys and the problem names as values.
+The name field is a map with the language codes as keys and the problem names as values.
+If there is only one language and that language is English, the name field can simply be the problem name instead.
 The set of languages for which name is given must exactly match the set of languages for which a problem statement exists.

 name: